Enhance Your Degree with Our Online Accounting Courses

-Liberty’s Minor in Accounting is a valuable addition to any degree program.
-Through 6 online accounting courses, we can equip you to get ahead in any industry you choose.
+Whether you plan on becoming an accountant or not, Liberty’s Minor in Accounting is a valuable addition to any degree program.
+Through 6 online accounting courses, we can help equip you to get ahead in any industry you choose.
 Liberty’s mission is to provide students with a solid understanding of accounting principles through our carefully selected online accounting courses.

-Our accounting minor will give you the opportunity to enhance your degree through online accounting courses designed to equip you with the knowledge and skills essential to your career.
+Our accounting minor will allow you to enhance your degree through online accounting courses designed to equip you with the knowledge and skills essential to your career.
 The Minor in Accounting is offered entirely online, allowing you to remain active in your job, with your family, and in your community without worrying about taking on-campus courses.

-Whether your dream is to run a business or work in the finance industry, Liberty’s Minor in Accounting will set you apart from others in the field.
+Whether your dream is to run a business or work in the finance industry, Liberty’s Minor in Accounting can help you gain experience and set you apart from others in the field.
 The Minor in Accounting pairs well with our Bachelor of Science in Business Administration, bachelor’s degree in healthcare administration, or bachelor’s degree in information systems.

-What Will You Learn in Our Online Accounting Courses?
+What Will You Learn as an Accounting Minor?

-With a Minor in Accounting, you will develop your knowledge and skills in areas such as financial, managerial, governmental, and nonprofit accounting as well as auditing and taxation.
+With a Minor in Accounting, you can develop your knowledge and skills in financial, managerial, governmental, and nonprofit accounting as well as auditing and taxation.
 As you progress in your online accounting courses, your professors will help you understand the difference between theory and practice so you can meet the challenges and opportunities that await you in the future.
+You don’t have to be an accounting major to learn the basics of accountancy — choose our Minor in Accounting and gain foundational knowledge of fundamental financial principles.

 Online Accounting Course Requirements (18 Credit Hours)